soos3d/Soliditool-solidity-utils-library/README.md

 #### pseudoRandom

-Function to generate a pseudo random number.
+Function to generate a pseudo-random number.

-> WARNING: This function does not return a real random value, this function is to be used for testing ONLY and not in production where a real random number is needed.
+> WARNING: This function does not return a real random value; this function is to be used for testing ONLY and not in production where a real random number is needed.

 ```sol
     function pseudoRandom() public view returns (uint) {